Vagabond Magnetic North

 Please note, this tour has stops in both the Republic of Ireland (EU eurozone) and Northern Ireland (UK).
 You will require both Euro (€) and Sterling (£) cash.

 Dublin to Antrim

-Meet your VagaGuide and fellow Vagabonds at reception of the Grand Canal Hotel, Dublin at 8.20am.
+Meet your VagaGuide and fellow Vagabonds at reception of the Grand Canal Hotel in Dublin on Sunday at 8.20am.
 Board your 4x4 VagaTron tour vehicle and hit the road!

 Cross the border into Northern Ireland (remember, UK £ sterling required).